dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 * RUNNING: The process is currently running.
 * DEAD: The process has finished executing, and can have it's resources cleaned up.

-Our enum wll look like the following:
+Our enum will look like the following:

 ```c
 typedef enum {